Search

 • An extensive library of 750+ titles in English and Spanish

-• Engaging and relatable stories with diverse characters and vibrant illustrations that motivate students to keep reading
+• Engaging and relatable stories with relatable characters and vibrant illustrations that motivate students to keep reading

 • Research-based, rigorous phonics scope and sequence that aligns to all phonics programs and curriculums